tdiprima/repo-sanity/README.md

 # 🔐 Repo Secret Finder 🔎

-CI pipelines often run without basic security checks, allowing secrets to leak into repositories undetected.
+I wanted a lightweight way to scan my repositories for potential secret leaks without relying on tools like GitLeaks.

-**Solution:** A lightweight scanner that detects common secret leaks in your codebase before CI or GitHub scanners do.
+This project is a small scanner that detects common secrets in your codebase so you can catch leaks locally before they reach CI or GitHub security scans.

-I cleaned up my whole codebase with this.

 Detects: